If you want to save money in Vegas, you will enjoy this guide.

 52. Take Your Tennis Shoes

-The Strip is long, but you are going to be walking in and out of hotels and attractions where there are plenty of places to rest.
-Walking the Strip is really not as painful or time consuming as people think, but do keep in mind walking from one casino to the next is further than it looks.
+The Strip is long, but you will be walking in and out of hotels and attractions where there are plenty of places to rest.
+Walking the Strip is really not as painful or time-consuming as people think, but do keep in mind walking from one casino to the next is further than it looks.

 53. Ride the Monorail

 Using the monorail is one of the most convenient ways to get around the strip.
 The train runs behind the hotels on the strips and has several stops every couple of hotels along the way.